 In this section learn more about the history of the course and its hometown, see a selection of historic and current images of the course, learn about what the course is like today, and discover nearby historic sites.

+The Naples Beach Hotel & Golf Club is located in the City of Naples in Lee County.
 Prior to the construction of the current golf course, the only available golf in Naples was a 9-hole municipal course with sand greens that doubled as the airport.
 Golfers used Third Street and Fifth Avenue as fairways.

 In 1930, Allen R. Joslin of Cincinnati purchased 200 acres of beach front property - from the Gulf of Mexico to Tamiami Trail - to build a resort community.
 His first projects were the construction of an 18-hole championship golf course, a club house and a bathing pavilion.